 At the Geneva Centre for Security Policy (GCSP) we have 18 thematic clusters including Leadership.
-Dive in deeper with our one of the team members of the Geneva Leadership Alliance, Ms Esther Goette who has helped design our upcoming executive education course in Geneva on ‘Lead and Influence with Impact’ in partnership with Center for Creative Leadership (CCL).
+Dive in deeper with our one of our Associates, Ms Esther Goette who will be the coach on our upcoming executive education course in Geneva on 'Inspiring Women Leaders 2018' in partnership with Center for Creative Leadership (CCL).

 GCSP: Why did you choose to enter this field?/What got you into this field?

 I spent 20 years as a Global Marketing employee in large organisations, and in my most recent roles, at a senior leadership level.
 When I trained to become a coach and an expert in people development, I noticed the need and desire in people to grow and further themselves.
 I noticed this particularly in the areas of self-leadership and in the area of impact on their teams and society.